-That’s actually a lot lower than the 600 calories that the NHS suggest for a healthy lunch (and is too low even if you’re trying to lose weight) so, I’d suggest adding some yogurt, fruit or maybe a cup of Tomato Soup (195 calories) to that.
+That’s a lot lower than the 600 calories that the NHS suggests for a healthy lunch (and is too low even if you’re trying to lose weight) so, I’d suggest adding some yogurt, fruit, or maybe a cup of Tomato Soup (195 calories) to that.

 But what if that’s not what you fancy?
 Here’s the lowest-cal option in the rest of the choices.

 The good news is that all of the Greggs sandwiches come in under the 600 calories that the NHS suggest as an option for lunch.
 Most of them could even be combined with a cup of their 195-calorie Tomato Soup and still hit the mark.

 But we’re talking about the lowest calorie Greggs sandwich here and it is the Tuna Mayonnaise Roll at 331 calories.

 The Honey Roast Ham and Egg Salad Roll is also good at 331 calories.